 The following questions will help you uncover what makes you unique and how you can stand out amongst the sea of consultants.
 I’ve borrowed and adapted these questions from Dorie Clark’s book, “How to Find Your Break-Through Idea”.
 Dorie Clark is described as the thought-leader on how to become a thought-leader.

-7. What topics are you a “local expert” in—that is, not necessarily the best in the world, but better or more knowledgeable than those around you?
+- What topics are you a “local expert” in – that is, not necessarily the best in the world, but better or more knowledgeable than those around you?

-We then move on to communicating your value across different channels and how to 3x your consulting leads.
+Next is to communicate your value across different channels.
 The channels that you ultimately choose to pursue should be the ones that can best reach your ideal client, which may take some investigation and testing to figure out.

 Make an Impact with Your Website and Thought-Leader Content

 Your own website is a must.
-It’s an extension of your business card, giving you full control over positioning, messaging and visual elements.
+It’s an extension of your business card, giving you complete control over positioning, messaging and visual elements.
 It’s also your stage to interact with potential prospects.
 Blogging is very popular, and for a good reason.
 It’s the perfect way to share insights, stories, case studies and various pieces of educational content mirroring the issues faced by your prospects.
 Regular blogging around your speciality area resonates with readers and demonstrates your knowledge and experience.
-To simplify, rather than to tell people they need your services; you’re sharing insightful, thought-provoking information that makes readers decide for themselves that they need your services.
+Rather than telling people they need your services, you’re sharing insightful, thought-provoking information that makes readers decide for themselves that they need your services.
 You may have heard this being referred to as ‘pull’ vs. ‘push’ marketing.

-I make it sound easy, but many people have blogs and repeating the same information or thoughts won’t entice prospects to keep returning.
-You really need a strategy of who exactly you want to read your content and what specific topics will get their attention.
+In theory, it sounds easy, but many people have blogs and repeating the same information or thoughts won’t entice prospects.
+You really need a strategy of who you want to read your content and what specific topics will get their attention.
 Use your exceptional think ability to act like a journalist – research, question, interview, prod and poke.

 It all begins with: what should you write about?
 Start by making a list of possible topics and match them with your target reader.
 Think about the most common questions people have about your field, misconceptions, emerging trends that will have an impact, or interesting shortcuts or ways to “hack the system or a process.”
 What strategies have enabled you to achieve success with other clients?
 If nothing changes, what implications will it have for the industry/field?
 You can also search LinkedIn communities and Quora to see what questions are being asked or topics that are being discussed.